MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/santes.md

 ߷ This article is about a [**borough**](/utopia/vekllei/landscape/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

+## Overview

+**The borough of Santes** is an administrative region in northern Vekllei, located in the Lava Region west of Moma and east of Hoaedesnen.
+Its area includes several isolated and sparsely-populated towns along Vekllei's northern coast, particularly along the Grimsy and Mus Mus Fjords.
+The city of Santes is well-served by Vekllei's rail network, but the majority of its coastal and inland towns are somewhat difficult to reach.
+Because of this, Santes is considered a minor borough and makes up part of the economically-depressed *North Senrouive Belt*.

 >*Shattered fjords make up the north of Vekllei, particularly in boroughs like Santes, which are well-regarded for their striking cliffs and sloping igneous fingers, which evidence Vekllei’s ongoing volcanism.
 Offshore, hundreds of islets rise and sink over the centuries.*

 -- [Shrine-Minded Girls](/posts/2021-05-06-shrine-minded/)

-<span class="fc">T</span>
-**he borough of Santes** is an administrative region in northern Vekllei, located in the Lava Region west of Moma and east of Hoaedesnen.
-Its area includes several isolated and sparsely-populated towns along Vekllei's northern coast, particularly along the Grimsy and Mus Mus Fjords.
-The city of Santes is well-served by Vekllei's rail network, but the majority of its coastal and inland towns are somewhat difficult to reach.
-Because of this, Santes is considered a minor borough and makes up part of the economically-depressed *North Senrouive Belt*.

 ## Etymology